ToolJet/ToolJet/docs/docs/data-sources/azureblob.md

 ## Querying Azure Blob

-Once you have connected to the Azure Blob global datasource, follow these steps to create queries and interact with a Azure Blob storage from the ToolJet application:
+Once you have connected to the Azure Blob data source, follow these steps to create queries and interact with a Azure Blob storage from the ToolJet application:

 1. Open the ToolJet application and navigate to the query panel at the bottom of the app builder.
-2. Click the `+Add` button to open the list of available `local` and `global datasources`.
+2. Click the `+Add` button to open the list of available `local` and `data sources`.
-3. Select **Azure Blob** from the global datasource section.
+3. Select **Azure Blob** from the data source section.
 4. Select the desired **operation** from the dropdown and enter the required **parameters**.
 5. **Rename**(optional) and **Create** the query.
 6. Click **Preview** to view the data returned from the query or click **Run** to execute the query.